SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Implementation Details

 \section{Implementation Details}

-The model configurations for the Survival MNIST dataset and CHD dataset are summarized in \tableref{tab:model_configs}.
-The detailed convolutional NN configuration for Survival MNIST dataset is given in \tableref{tab:neural_network_architecture}.
+The model configurations for the MNIST and CHD datasets differ in several aspects.
+For MNIST, the transformer uses 2 layers with 2 heads, a feed-forward width of 2, and a convolutional encoder/decoder network.
+For CHD, the transformer has 1 layer with 4 heads, a feed-forward width of 4, and encoder/decoder layers of sizes [200, 50] and [50, 200].
+Both models include a single-layer MLP with 50 dimensions after attention.
+Gaussian process covariates include time and patient ID for MNIST, and for CHD, ID, time, age, and interaction terms such as time × gender, time × treatment, time × arrhythmia, and time × smoking.

+The Convolutional Neural Network used in Survival MNIST takes \(36\times36\) inputs.
+The inference network consists of convolutional layers with 32 filters, \(3\times3\) kernels, stride 1, and max pooling with \(2\times2\) kernels and stride 2.
+It includes two feedforward layers of widths 300 and 30, uses ReLU activations, and maps to a latent space of dimension \(L\).
+The generative network takes \(L\)-dimensional inputs, has two transposed convolutional layers with 16 filters, \(4\times4\) kernels, stride 2, and two feedforward layers of widths 30 and 300, also with ReLU activations.

 The experiments run with 4, 8, 16, 32 and 64 dimension in latent representation for Survival MNIST dataset, and with 8, 16 and 32 for CHD dataset.
 The choice of the risk regularization parameter, \(\alpha\), is critical in balancing the emphasis between the survival prediction accuracy and the robustness of the latent space representation.
 As a hyperparameter, \(\alpha\) is selected through a systematic hyperparameter tuning process that seeks to optimize model performance with cross validation.